-Sure, you could be Google's slave and buy into all of its gadgets, but it's also healthy to think outside the box with more genuine third-party options.
+Sure, you could be Google's number one fan and buy into all of its gadgets, but it's also healthy to think outside the box with third-party options too.

-Take Honeywell, for example, which was recently granted Google Home integration to help you control the temperature in your home.
+Take Honeywell, for example, which has Google Home integration to help you control the temperature in your home.
 Previously, those rocking the likes of Honeywell's Lyric had to go through an IFTTT workaround in order to pair the two.
+Oh the humanity!

 Since clapping your lights on/off never really became a thing, Philips has stepped in to make the lighting in your home truly smart.